radar/by_star/README.markdown

 If your database uses something other than `created_at` for storing a timestamp, you can do `Post.by_month("January", 2007, "something_else")` so it finds on the alternate field.

+Finally, if you have a Time instance you can use it to find the posts: `t = Time.local(2008, 11, 24); Post.by_month(t)` will find all the posts in November 2008.

 Copyright (c) 2008 Ryan Bigg, released under the MIT license